Planning and Decision Making

-The determination of the current University Operational Status scenario and corresponding university operations are made by the President and President's Cabinet, in consultation with the Chief Medical Officer and public health officials and is based on guidance from state and local government officials and a holistic analysis of a broad range of factors.
-Those factors include but are not limited to: tests administered, percent of positive tests, active cases, hospitalizations, recovered cases, fatalities, geographic concentration of cases, prevention methods, testing capacity, contact tracing capacity, treatments and treatment capacity, vaccine and vaccine availability, comparators, and the availability of isolation spaces.
+Current university operations and COVID-19 mitigation protocols are established by the President and President's Cabinet, in consultation with the Texas State University Chief Medical Officer and public health officials.
+The university’s pandemic mitigation protocols are based on guidance from state and local government officials and a holistic analysis of a broad range of factors.
+Those factors include but are not limited to: vaccination rates, tests administered, percent of positive tests, active cases, hospitalizations, recovered cases, fatalities, geographic concentration of cases, prevention methods, testing capacity, contact tracing capacity, treatments and treatment capacity, comparators, and the availability of isolation spaces.

 *Information provided in the Roadmap may change or be updated as needed to respond to the evolving COVID-19 situation.